view all blogs

 Grinding

 Grind size determines how quickly water extracts soluble compounds from the coffee.
 Too fine and the cup is bitter and over-extracted.
 Too coarse and it's thin and sour.
-Dialling in the grind — adjusting for the bean, the roast date, the humidity in the room — is something our baristas do every morning before the first shot is pulled.
+Dialling in the grind, adjusting for the bean, the roast date, and the humidity in the room, is something our baristas do every morning.

 5

-The final step is where everything comes together — or doesn't.
 Water temperature, pressure, contact time, and the skill of the person making it all play a role.
 A well-extracted espresso has sweetness, body, and a finish that lingers.
-When milk is added, the fat in properly steamed milk rounds out the flavour and adds texture.
+Properly steamed milk rounds out the flavour and adds texture.
 This is what a flat white should feel like.

 What this means at Fable

 At Fable we work with roasters who can tell you exactly where a coffee came from, how it was processed, and why they roasted it the way they did.
-The espresso blend is developed to work across milk drinks and black coffee without compromise.
-Single-origin filter options rotate as the seasons and harvests change.
+The espresso is developed to work across milk drinks and black coffee without compromise.

 Come and taste the difference.

-Specialty espresso and rotating filter coffee at Fable, Station Approach, Kew.
+Specialty espresso and a full coffee menu at Fable.
+Walk-ins welcome on Station Approach, Kew.

 Visit Fable, Kew